-Description: In the process of establishing desirable patient behavior, it is essential to give appropriate feedback.
+- Description: In the process of establishing desirable patient behavior, it is essential to give appropriate feedback.
 Positive reinforcement is an effective technique to reward desired behaviors and, thus, strengthen the recurrence of those behaviors.
 Social reinforcers include positive voice modulation, facial expression, verbal praise, and appropriate physical demonstrations of affection by all members of the dental team.
-Nonsocial reinforcers include tokens and toys.

-Objective: To reinforce desired behavior.
-Indications: May be useful for any patient.
+Nonsocial reinforcers include tokens and toys. - Objective: To reinforce desired behavior.
+10,11,47,48 - Indications: May be used with any patient. - Contraindications: None.